moxley/ash_playground_one/README.md

-# Test Ash with GraphQL
+# Test Ash 3.0 with AshGraphql